 The Illinois Crisis Prevention Network strives to communicate with and bring all team members together to collaborate in the development and implementation of a clinically appropriate, person-centered plan.
 Click on the DHS link below to review the process of how to make a referral.

 Support Services Teams

 The Illinois Crisis Prevention Network currently employs 80 team

 members and have served over 3000 referrals since 2010

 Support Service Team Locations

-Among the staff are psychologists, board certified behavior analysts, behavior specialists, licensed clinical therapist, qualified intellectual disability professionals, registered nurses, medical doctor, and pharmacists.
+Among the staff are psychologists, board-certified behavior analysts, behavior specialists, licensed clinical therapist, qualified intellectual disability professionals, registered nurses, medical doctor, and pharmacists.
 The Support Service Teams work out of six separate geographic locations as shown on our map.
-The ICPN Directors consist of:
+The ICPN Directors consists of:

 The people we serve

 People referred to ICPN living in a family home were receiving home based support services